One Leak Away: How Pretrained Model Exposure Amplifies Jailbreak Risks in Finetuned LLMs: Additional Experimental Results

+This section provides additional implementation details regarding the two key hyperparameters used in \textbf{PGP}: the probing accuracy threshold $\gamma$ for layer selection, and the weighting coefficient $\lambda$ that balances different optimization objectives.
+Specifically, $\gamma$ controls which pretrained layers are incorporated into the probing-based guidance in Equation~\ref{eq:ense}, while $\lambda$ governs the relative contribution between the jailbreak success objective on the pretrained model and the transfer-oriented objective that promotes generalization to finetuned models, as defined in Equation~\ref{eq:multilayer}.

+\paragraph{Selection of probing threshold $\gamma$.} We select the probing threshold $\gamma$ through a controlled empirical study, rather than tuning it on downstream target models.
+Specifically, we use \textit{Llama2-7b-chat} finetuned on the \textit{Alpaca} dataset as the \emph{evaluation target}, while probing data are constructed from finetuned models trained on \textit{Dolly}, \textit{CodeAlpaca}, and \textit{GSM8K}.
+This setup ensures that threshold selection does not rely on the same finetuning configuration as the final evaluation target.

+We evaluate a set of candidate thresholds $\gamma \in \{0.65, 0.7, 0.75, 0.8\}$, as well as a baseline that perturbs only the final transformer layer.
+For each $\gamma$, a pretrained layer $l$ is included in the selected layer set $L'$ if (i) its linear probing accuracy exceeds $\gamma$, and (ii) the corresponding permutation test indicates statistical significance ($p < 0.05$).
+This criterion ensures that only layers with reliably separable transferability signals contribute to prompt optimization.

+Table~\ref{tab:gamma_selection} reports the resulting transfer success rate (TSR) under different threshold choices.
+When $\gamma$ is too small (e.g., $0.65$), many weakly correlated layers are included, introducing biased or noisy probing directions that degrade transferability.
+As $\gamma$ increases, TSR improves and stabilizes, with $\gamma = 0.8$ achieving the best overall performance.
+In contrast, perturbing only the final layer yields lower TSR, demonstrating that leveraging multiple pretrained layers is more effective than relying on a single deep layer.
+Overall, these results validate both the robustness of the selected probing threshold and the necessity of a multi-layer probing strategy

+\paragraph{Choice of weighting coefficient $\lambda$.} The coefficient $\lambda$ controls the relative importance between the pretrained jailbreak objective and the transferability-oriented objective in \textbf{PGP}.
+To study the sensitivity of \textbf{PGP} to this choice, we conduct an ablation experiment under a fixed evaluation protocol.
+Specifically, we use \textit{Llama2-7b-chat} finetuned on the \textit{Alpaca} dataset as the target model, and derive probing directions from surrogate finetuned models trained on \textit{Dolly}, \textit{CodeAlpaca}, and \textit{GSM8K}.
+We evaluate $\lambda \in \{0.2, 0.4, 0.6, 0.8, 1.0\}$ while keeping all other components unchanged.

+As shown in Table~\ref{tab:lambda_ablation}, the transfer success rate increases steadily as $\lambda$ grows from $0.2$ to $0.8$, and remains stable thereafter.
+The performance differences among $\lambda \in [0.8, 1.0]$ are marginal, indicating that \textbf{PGP} is not sensitive to precise tuning of this coefficient.

-\section{Experimental Results of PGP on Pretrained LLMs}
+\subsection{Experimental Results of PGP on Pretrained LLMs}

-Table~\ref{tab:main_h1} reports the attack success rate (ASR) of baseline methods and our \textbf{PGP} on four pretrained LLMs.
-Methods are grouped by their access assumptions to reflect different attacker capabilities: \begin{itemize} \item those requiring white-box access to the target model (same as ours) \item fully black-box methods with less information \end{itemize} Across all models, \textbf{PGP consistently achieves the highest ASR}, demonstrating its strong ability to exploit the pretrained LLM’s representation space to craft effective jailbreak prompts.
+Table~\ref{tab:attack_h1} reports the attack success rate (ASR) of baseline methods and our \textbf{PGP} on six pretrained LLMs.
+Methods are grouped by their access assumptions to reflect different attacker capabilities: white-box (same as ours), black-box and no-box.
+Across all models, \textbf{PGP consistently achieves the highest ASR}, demonstrating its strong ability to exploit the pretrained LLM’s representation space to craft effective jailbreak prompts.